 - The batteries can be charged at up to the 6C rate (six times their rated capacity).
 EnerSys has a graph showing that with an initial charge rate of three times a battery’s rated capacity, from a fully discharged state these batteries can be 100% charged in 30 minutes (Enersys Publication No: US-ODY-TM-001 – April 2011).
 In my experience (based on a considerable amount of testing), in the real world and in a fully discharged state, the batteries may absorb the 3C rate for a limited period of time, but this charge acceptance rate declines to the 1C rate by around 60% to 70% state of charge.
-Thereafter, although the charge acceptance rate is higher than with traditional deep cycle batteries, it follows the same curve as with any other lead-acid battery.
+Thereafter, although the charge acceptance rate is higher than with traditional deep cycle batteries, it follows the same curve as with any other lead-acid model.
 To fully recharge these batteries from a fully discharged state, even with unlimited charging sources, is going to take two to three hours.
-In many marine applications the batteries do not receive this full charge cycle on a regular basis (i.e. are operated in a partial state of charge).
+In many marine applications, the batteries do not receive this full charge cycle on a regular basis (i.e. are operated in a partial state of charge).

 - The batteries are resistant to sulfation.
 This is at best only partially true.
-When operated in a partial state of charge, these batteries perform in a very similar fashion to other AGM batteries (of which they are a subset), which is to say that as the partial state of charge cycles accumulate there is a progressive loss of capacity.
+When operated in a partial state of charge, they perform in a very similar fashion to other AGM batteries (of which they are a subset), which is to say that as the partial state of charge cycles accumulate there is a progressive loss of capacity.
 This capacity can frequently be recovered with a controlled overcharge, but for this to be successful the voltage has to be driven to high levels (sometimes almost to 3v/cell, or 17.8 volts with a 12v battery) at low current levels (3%-5% of a battery’s rated capacity).
-This requires specialized charging equipment and careful attention to the battery.
+This requires specialized charging equipment and careful attention.
 During a high-voltage capacity-recovery charge, some venting of electrolyte will occur.
-In general, these batteries are manufactured with surplus electrolyte and so can handle a limited number of these ‘conditioning’ cycles but over time the electrolyte will dry out and the battery will fail.
+In general, these batteries are manufactured with surplus electrolyte and so they can handle a limited number of these ‘conditioning’ cycles, but over time the electrolyte will dry out and the battery will fail.
 In a partial state of charge situation, to avoid capacity loss the batteries should be brought to a full state of charge with an extended charge cycle every week, which is not practical in many marine applications.

 - If brought to a full state of charge, the batteries can be stored for months without additional charging.
 This is true, because of the low self-discharge rates.